vb64/telegram.email.notify/docs/en/faq.md

 If the group had the premium mode enabled, it will stop working, because the mode is tied to the Telegram group ID.
 In this case, write to the [support group](https://t.me/joinchat/CJ4MSEfmFlaDevQOeMVoLg) to restore premium mode for the paid period.

+## I created a public group with a bot.
+But this group does not appear in the list of groups in the bot.
+What to do?

+Try to remove the bot from the group and then add it there again.
+If the group after that does not appear in the list, report the problem in the [support group](https://t.me/joinchat/CJ4MSEfmFlaDevQOeMVoLg).

 - Go to [@EmailGateBot](http://t.me/EmailGateBot?start=utm_KDaxQG000_github-en-faq)